 Once the visa is approved, you will have to travel to Portugal to apply for a temporary residence permit within 4 months.
 If required, we will introduce you to Portuguese banks in order to open an account and transfer the funds required.

 We will send you the residence permit application form, and support you with all required documents.
-After that, application must be submitted to the Portuguese Immigration and Borders Service's (SEF).
-You may choose between submit the application personally or let us do it for you.
+After that, the application must be submitted to the Portuguese Immigration and Borders Service (SEF).
+You may choose between submitting the application personally or let us do it for you.